WatchOS 7.4: Best new Apple Watch features to try

-The latest Apple Watch update is here, and its bringing two game-changing features to your Apple Watch.
+The next Apple Watch update finally has a release date and its bringing two game-changing features to your Apple Watch.
 With WatchOS 7.4, the Apple Watch becomes the key to unlock your iPhone with FaceID, even if you're wearing a mask.
 It also brings AirPlay compatibility to Apple's Fitness Plus service so you can cast your workouts on even more screens.

 Read more: iOS 15: Every rumor about Apple's new operating system we've heard